BartlomiejSzymanski/nke_firewall/README.md

 The project is availible under MIT open license.

 ## Project status
 Projects aims for improvment of the infrastructure from router to switch.
+Currently no longer in development.